Aspen Journalism is an independent news organization covering Aspen, Pitkin County, the Roaring Fork River watershed, and Western Colorado.

-Our mission is to produce investigative journalism in the local public interest, as well-informed citizens make better decisions.
+Our nonprofit mission is to produce and distribute local investigative journalism, as we believe well-informed citizens make better decisions.

-We collaborate with other local media organizations on stories and projects and seek to present local public data in a useful and compelling manner.
+We collaborate with local and regional media organizations on investigative projects and in-depth stories, and we seek to present local public data in a useful and compelling manner.

-Brent is the founder, executive director and editor of Aspen Journalism.
-He’s been a reporter at the Aspen Daily News and The Aspen Times and served as the executive director of Aspen Public Radio.
-He earned a master’s degree in journalism from the University of Missouri in 2011 with an emphasis on media management and local nonprofit investigative reporting.
-As part of his master’s program, Brent spent four months in early 2010 working in ProPublica’s communications department.
-His local reporting has been recognized by the Colorado Press Association, the Colorado Broadcasters Association and the Society of Professional Journalists.
+Brent is the founder, editor and executive director of Aspen Journalism.
+He's also been a reporter at the Aspen Daily News and The Aspen Times and served as the executive director of Aspen Public Radio.
+He earned a master's degree in journalism from the University of Missouri in 2011 with an emphasis on media management and local nonprofit investigative reporting.
+As part of his master's program, he spent four months in early 2010 working in ProPublica's communications department.
+He is a journalism instructor at the Isaacson School for New Media at Colorado Mountain College.
+Brent's reporting has been recognized by the Colorado Press Association, the Colorado Broadcasters Association and the Society of Professional Journalists.

 Tim McFlynn, chair